 Treatment of Goodwill

 The handling of goodwill further underscores disparities.
 Indian accounting typically adopts an impairment-based approach to goodwill, while specific foreign systems allow for the amortisation of goodwill over a specified period.
+This is also an important difference between indian and foreign accounting.

 Convergence Efforts in India